Hamid Derakhshan

 Hamid Reza Derakhshan (حمید درخشان; born 23 January 1959) is an Iranian former professional football player and now manager who last managed Saipa in Azadegan League.

-Derakhshan played as a midfielder for a number of clubs, most notably Persepolis as well as the Iran national team.
-He played a total of twelve years at Persepolis and also played five years at Qatar SC and Al-Sadd.
-After his retirement as a player, he became manager of Persepolis, managed team from 1994 to 1995 and 1997.
+Derakhshan played as a midfielder for a number of clubs, most notably Persepolis, as well as the Iran national team.
+He played a total of twelve years at Persepolis and for five years at Qatar SC and Al-Sadd.
+After his retirement as a player, he became manager of Persepolis, managing the team from 1994 to 1995 and in 1997.
 He later managed other Iranian clubs like Rah Ahan, Paykan, Shahrdari Tabriz, Shahin Bushehr and Damash Gilan.
 In September 2014, he returned as manager of Persepolis, after he served as club's technical manager.

 Club career

 Born in Tehran, Iran, Derakhshan started his club career with Persepolis.
 After playing ten years for Persepolis, he left the club for Qatar where he joined Qatar SC for which he played for four years followed by one season in Al-Sadd.
 Although he played for Persepolis on loan during 1990 Asian Cup Winners' Cup when Persepolis won the title.
 He returned to Persepolis and played his last two years at Persepolis before retiring in 1994.